 - Vegetable oil

-- Marinate shrimp with 1 tsp of soy sauce, white pepper to taste and a pinch of garlic powder.
+- Marinate shrimp with 1 teaspoon of soy sauce, white pepper to taste and a pinch of garlic powder.
 Refrigerate while you prepare the other ingredients.

 - Prepare sauce for pineapple fried rice.
 Add soy sauce, white pepper, fish sauce, oyster sauce, honey and curry powder to a medium sized bowl and stir until well combined.
 Set aside for later.